 You should be listened to, treated fairly and have your views respected and taken seriously.

-How can an advocacy worker help you?
+4 ways an advocacy worker can help

 - By listening to you and helping you work out what you want to say.